- #0.2-4 with doubles 0.3-3, nuts

 Climb up nice steep finger crack (5.9) to flat summit.
 I found the moves right at the top to be the crux on this one.

 This climb was sustained and tough!
 Full body workout!
 Tons of stemming, good amount of hand jams (definitely crack gloves needed), overall quite good (but difficult) climbing.
-Gear brought Doubles #0.3-3 and single #4 Used all but like a 0.3 and 0.4 and the #4 on P2 Used the #4 on pitches 3, 4, and…
+This was probably our favorite climb in Sedona, lots of quality climbing, pretty good approach, good rappels.
+Only downside is that you have to bring two ropes and…